certik/csympy/README.md

 The Travis-CI checks the code in both Release and Debug mode with all possible checks, so just sending a GitHub pull request is enough and you can use any mode you want to develop it.
-However, the best way to develop SymEngine is to use the Debug mode, turn assertions and `Teuchos::RCP` on and turn `BFD` support on (prints very nice stacktraces on exceptions, segfaults or assert errors):
+However, the best way to develop SymEngine is to use the Debug mode, turn on assertions (checks internal consistency of the SymEngine code), `Teuchos::RCP` (makes the code a bit slower but 100% safe) and`BFD support (prints very nice stacktraces on exceptions, segfaults or assert errors):

     cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_SYMENGINE_ASSERT=yes \
         -DWITH_SYMENGINE_RCP=no -DWITH_BFD=yes .